Our top pick for

 There are a few different ways that this level of interest in shorting Quaker Chemical Corporation shares can be evaluated.

-A SIR above 10% would generally be considered pretty high, pointing to a potentially pessimistic outlook for the share price and a discouraging interest in betting against Quaker Chemical Corporation.
+A SIR above 20% would generally be considered very high, pointing to a pessimistic outlook for the share price, with a discouraging number of investors currently willing to bet against Quaker Chemical Corporation.

 Find out more about how you can short Quaker Chemical Corporation stock.